-Alfred Hitchcock enlivened the suspense genre with tongue-in-cheek introductions, macabre humor, and twist endings.
-In this workshop students analyze Hitchcock's use of the ordinary to create exciting, even frightening, television drama.
+Students will analyze director Alfred Hitchcock's use of the ordinary to create exciting, even frightening, television drama.

 By examining the arguments and ideas put forth in a selection of environmentally focused documentaries and short films, students will discuss current environmental problems, their causes and consequences, and possible solutions to these problems.

 Students will examine how portrayals of women on television have evolved from the 1950s to the present.
 This class encourages participants to think about women they admire and to compare them to these fictional portrayals.

 View political advertisements from the past fifty years.
 Students will focus on techniques of political advertising, target audience and demographics, how advertising conveys leadership, and the role of policy in campaign ads.

 Using clips from radio and television—e.g. War of the Worlds, Star Trek, The Outer Limits, and The Twilight Zone—this workshop will explore how science fiction uses metaphor to discuss controversial political and social issues both historical and current.

 Get Up!
 Stand Up!
 The Civil Rights Movement and Television

 The rise of the Civil Rights Movement paralleled the growing use of television in the United States.
 Students will analyze clips from the Paley Archive to learn about the Civil Rights Movement.

 America through the Lens: The Art of the Television Documentary